-The Lincoln Performing Arts Centre (LPAC) is a creative hub where you can learn and perform in the Centre’s 450-seat professional working theatre.
+The Lincoln Arts Centre is a creative hub where you can learn and perform in the Centre’s 450-seat professional working theatre.
 You can find out more about our facilities on the school pages below.

 Our graduates have gone on to become influential contributors to the creative industries, both nationally and internationally.
 They work everywhere from the BBC to architectural firms, advertising agencies, on blockbuster films and in theatre.